If you’re serious about butt-building, then you’ll need to have a good grasp on the muscles that actually power your butt.

 Why You Should Know Your Butt

-While it’s not exactly a glamorous topic, understanding the anatomy of your buttocks is essential if you are wanting to try and make changes to the appearance of your butt naturally.
+While it’s not exactly a glamorous topic, understanding the anatomy of your buttocks is essential if you are wanting to try and make changes to the appearance of your butt naturally, by using exercise to literally change your body composition.

 Learning about the different gluteal muscles can also help improve the effectiveness of your workouts.
 By visualizing the different muscles contracting while you perform exercises, you can get more muscle activation for a more effective workout – it is possible to even gain strength in muscles from purely imagined exercise!
 [1,2]